kuznetsov-radio/gxmodelfitting/README.md

 bestQ - 3D array (N_a\*N_b\*N_freq, where N_a, N_b, and N_freq are the sizes of the alist, blist, and freqList arrays, respectively) of the obtained best-fit heating rates Q0 at different values of a, b, and frequency.<br/>
 Iobs, Imod - 3D arrays (N_a\*N_b\*N_freq) of the total observed and model radio fluxes at different values of a, b, and frequency.
 The fluxes correspond to the obtained best-fit Q0 values.<br/>
 CC - 3D array (N_a\*N_b\*N_freq) of the correlation coefficients of the observed and model radio maps at different values of a, b, and frequency.
 The coefficients correspond to the obtained best-fit Q0 values.<br/>
 shiftX, shiftY - 3D arrays (N_a\*N_b\*N_freq) of the shifts (in arcseconds) applied to the observed radio maps to obtain the best correlation with the model maps, at different values of a, b, and frequency.
-The shifts correspond to the obtained best-fit Q0 values.<br/>
+The shifts correspond to the obtained best-fit Q0 values.
+If the input is in the form of 1D profiles, shiftY is always zero.<br/>
 rho, chi, eta - 3D arrays (N_a\*N_b\*N_freq) of the obtained rho^2, chi^2, and eta^2 metrics at different values of a, b, and frequency.
 Note that only one of those metrics (defined by the 'metric' keyword) is actually minimized; two other metrics correspond to the obtained best-fit Q0 values.<br/>
 If the Summary\*.sav file exists, it will be overwritten.